 How to Grout the Mosaic Tiles onto the Table Top

 1 Sprinkle the grout powder in a bucket.
 Follow the instructions on the package.

-2 Next pour the water into the bucket.
+2 Next, pour the water into the bucket.

-3 Using a glove, mix the grout in the bucket into a paste, until smooth.
+3 Using a glove, mix the grout in the bucket into a paste until smooth.
 Break up any lumps.
 Add more water or powder to get the right consistency.

-This will prevent the grout from drying out in clumps and bumps, before you have time to spread it on smoothly.
-Make as even as possible.
+This will prevent the grout from drying out in clumps and bumps before you have time to spread it on smoothly.
+Make it as even as possible.

 If you see any gaps between the tiles, fill them in.
 Scrape off excess grout, being careful not to disturb tiles.

-You might want to use apply a protectant sealer if your design will get heavy use or if the grout is really light in color.
-If using a sealer, let your piece dry for an additional 2 days.
+You might want to apply a protective sealer if your design gets heavy use or if the grout is really light in color.
+If using a grout sealer, let your piece dry for an additional two days.